adamkrawczyk/rosbot_patrol_simulation/README.md

 ```
 ![rosbot_room_plan](https://user-images.githubusercontent.com/29305346/62054987-fde44480-b21a-11e9-9eb6-30d4f4706570.png)

-This are points for model.world world remember to set point0 to all zeroes - it's point to where robot will be comming back after patrolling room.
+This are points for model.world world remember to set point0 to all zeroes - it's point to where robot will be coming back after patrolling room.

 ## Yolo setup
 Next we need to setup our neural network - for that we will use pre-trained model.
 In config directory we create for this purpose config file.